ArthurDevNL/arthurdevnl.github.io/_pages/about.md

   - /about.html
 ---

-welcome to my personal site.
+and welcome to my personal site.
 You can find a short description of my background and research interests below.
 If you want to know more about how I think, you can check out one of my blog posts.

 ## Research Interests
-In doing my PhD at Shift Technology I'm mostly focused on applying ML to document analysis on administrative documents (invoices, quotes, medical certificates, etc).
+In doing my PhD at [Shift Technology](https://www.shift-technology.com/) and La Rochelle University, I'm mostly focused on applying ML to document analysis on administrative documents (invoices, quotes, medical certificates, etc).
 Specifically, I work on document information extraction and optical character recognition.
 I approach the problem from a Neuro-Symbolic perspective, where a traditional probabilistic methods (ie neural networks) are combined with symbolic reasoning.
 The goal is to improve data efficiency, explainability and performance compared to existing, probabilistic-only methods.

 ## Background
 After a BSc in Computer Science from Utrecht University, The Netherlands, I continued to do an MSc in Data Science and Business Analytics at CentraleSupélec and ESSEC in Paris, France.
-Following this, I started working as a data scientist at [Shift Technology](https://www.shift-technology.com/) in fraud detection for insurance companies.
+Following this, I started working as a data scientist at Shift Technology in fraud detection for insurance companies.
 After three years, I moved to Shift's research team as an ML Research Engineer and started a PhD in collaboration with La Rochelle University on document analysis.

 ## Other Interests
-During and even before my studies, I spent a lot of time doing iOS app development.
+During and even before my studies, I spent a lot of time doing iOS app development in Objective-C and Swift.
 In 2013, I was lucky enough to be an Apple WWDC Scholarship recipient.
 I continue to have an interest and enthusiasm for the Apple ecosystem.